Our second reading (MOM 2.0) took place on Maryland’s Eastern Shore, March 2019!

 By contrast, Disney sister Sheila and her son David have an entirely different take on Teri’s letter: “It’s kind of like a movie, a Disney movie!—A fairy tale of reverie!
 A Technicolor fantasy!”
 They are transported to a world of animated perfection—”A Disney family treat, reliably upbeat, and it looks like we have got a front row seat!”
 Another chance to return to their happy place!

-Director CONNI ROSS, in her “Grand Poobah” chair, has her finger on the pulse of what to emphasize and how to work the pacing of the dialogue.
+Director CONNI ROSS, in her “Grand Poobah” chair, has her finger on the pulse of what to emphasize and how to work the pacing of the dialogue (not to mention when to stand and when to sit!).

 Conni was one of the first to read a VERY early iteration of “My Other Mother” (working title “Sisters”…yawn) back in April 2016 and has said consistently that she wanted to be part of telling Teri’s moving story.

-As co-founder of Silhouette Stages, Conni got our sponsors on board and is the one who has really made this staged reading possible.
+As co-founder of Silhouette Stages, Conni got Silhouette Stage on board as a sponsor and made this staged reading possible.

 In this video Beverly explains to her adopted daughter Teri that she just couldn’t bring herself to face the birth mother when she received her baby for fear of being haunted by the image of that final squeeze…that lingering gaze…that gentle kiss…the sorrow on her face.
 Young Teri rejects her mom’s cowardly perspective and insists that she WOULD have looked at her.